Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

 since due to the form of the Bloch states \eqref{translations} the second component of $\psi_K$ picks up a phase under translations.

-While it is possible to show that $D\psi_K = 0$ does not allow for $\psi_{K1}(-\br_0) = 0$, it is possible for the single component $\psi_{K1}(\br_0) = 0$ (which can be chosen real) by tuning the angle.
+While it is possible to show that $D\psi_K = 0$ does not allow for $\psi_{K1}(-\br_0) = 0$, it is possible for the single component $\psi_{K1}(\br_0)$, which can always be chosen real, to vanish for certain magic angles.
 Thus we have one tuning parameter to set a single real number to zero, which generically will give a series of points as solutions, i.e. magic angles.
 The first of these angles is at nearly the same angle as realistic TBG and can be approximated using perturbation theory for small $\alpha$.
 In particular, we plug in the ansatz

 to the zero mode equation $D \psi_K = 0$ and obtain